Release 0.25: Native Deno support, I18N for Svelte/React/Solid

 In this case, since the default export exposes a function that returns a state variable, you just use it as is (without prefixing it with $ as with Svelte).

-Again, to switch between locales, use the locale named export and call locale.set with the new locale.
+Again, to switch between locales, call locale.set with the new locale.

 export default function ({ username }) {